danielenti124/Invoice/README.md

-# invoice1
+# invoice
-This is my first approach in learning git and github with respect to version control
+added my invoice to the git and github version